navcoin/NavHub/content/how-to-guide/tutorial-3/index.md

 ---
-title: "How to edit NavHub.org - Tutorial 3"
+title: "How to edit NavHub.org - Part 3 of 5"
 date: 2018-05-28T15:03:04+12:00
 draft: false
 type: "how-to-guide"